dezchai/dezutil/README.md

 [2023-05-05 17:36:52.353] Hello, World!
 ```

-You can change this by provinding an prefix object as the first parameter.
+You can change this by providing a prefix string as the first parameter.

 ```js
 import Log from 'dezutil'